Employment Verifications and References

 The Family Educational Rights & Privacy Act (FERPA) 34 C.F.R.
 Part 99 and its implementing regulations.

-Employee's Personnel File refers to the official permanent file maintained in the Division of Human Resources.
+Employee's Personnel File refers to the official permanent file maintained in the Division of Human Capital Services.

 External Employers are those not affiliated with Kansas State University or other State of Kansas agencies.